HIPAA Compliance for Behavior Technicians – Essential Training - 40 Hour RBT® Online Training

-As a behavior technician, you will often work directly with clients and their families, which means you will have access to sensitive health and behavioral information.
-In today’s digital age, protecting this information is more important than ever.
-Patient privacy is not just a legal requirement—it is a professional and ethical responsibility.
-Breaches of confidentiality can damage trust, harm clients, and result in serious consequences for you and your organization.
+Behavior technicians work closely with clients and their families.
+As a result, they often have access to sensitive health and behavioral information.
+In today’s digital world, protecting this information is more important than ever.
+Patient privacy is not only a legal requirement.
+It is also an ethical and professional responsibility.

 Delivery